Chapter 2: Showdown in the Wastes

 Naturally, Azul’s Protect barrier saved him from the rocket launcher, but the barrier shattered in the process.
 Through the miracle of hammerspace, however, Azul is now carrying a chaingun.
 Reeve (conveniently but thankfully) ran off-screen into a locked room and disappeared.
 This opened another boss battle, and a few seconds later, the objective of the fight became clear.
 Vincent could barely harm Azul with his guns and close combat attacks, but there were a number of barrels just ready to be exploded, as per the Video Game Convenience Act of 1991.
 After enough explosions, Azul said something about us only thinking this was the end before collapsing to the ground, dead as a wandering monster.

 In the mission outro, Vincent said that he was going to Nibelheim to investigate his past in Shinra Manor.
 Reeve revealed that Deepground was occupying the area and that the only way Vincent would be able to get through would be to follow a sewer passage that apparently exists between the reactor and the town.
 Ah-huh.
-You mean an area covered by both mountains and an incredibly deep chasm with no sign of a sewer in it?
+You mean an area bordered by both mountains and an incredibly deep chasm, with no sign of a sewer to boot?
 As Vincent left, Reeve implied that he and Cait Sith were going to do some reconnaissance of their own.

 We pulled in a rank of B for this mission.